mattvenn/raspi-adventure/part5/README.md

 You can read more about how to match patterns on this page: http://docs.python.org/2/howto/regex.html#regex-howto

 Try this in ipython, and play around with it.

-The () brackets 'capture' data for us to read later.
+* `.*` matchs any number of any characters.
 * `\w+` is the way we specify a regular expression to match some number of word characters (includes all of A-Z, a-z).
- * `.*` matchs any number of any characters.
+* The () brackets 'capture' data for us to read later.

     import re
     text = "raspberry pi is cool"
     match = re.search('rasp.*is (\w+)',text)
     if match:
+        print match.group()
         print match.group(1)

 Clue: to match digits, you'd need \d+ intead of \w+